 Want to know more about Easter eggs?
-Here's 12 facts to ponder as you tuck into today's chocolate treats.
+Here's 12 facts to ponder as you battle through today's chocolate treats.

 - The first chocolate eggs were made in Europe in the early 19th Century.